 All IEP students will be able to enroll in a maximum of 4 core TSIE classes (reading, listening/speaking, writing, and grammar) for 20 hours per week, ranging from levels 1500 to 4550.
 After completing all four 4550-level TSIE classes, students will be encouraged to apply to Texas State University if they are interested and qualified.

-Students will be required to take 4 TSIE Placement Tests to determine their level for each proficiency skill.
+Students will be required to take the TSIE Placement Tests to determine their level for each proficiency skill.
 According to those results, as well as other English proficiency tests (TOEFL/IELTS if available) and the student's academic and professional goals, TSIE will select which classes and levels the student should enroll in for that semester.

 It is possible for students to be at different levels in different skills or to test well enough so that they do not need to enroll in any classes for a specific skill.
-Overall, TSIE ensures that students enroll in classes that customized to the student's needs and goals as well as their current ability.
+Overall, TSIE ensures that students enroll in classes that are customized to the student's needs and goals as well as their current ability.

 * The 4550 Agreement: Once a student has completed all 4 of the advanced Level 5 classes with a grade of "B" or higher, the student has completed the program and may waive the TOEFL/IELTS requirement associated with admission to Texas State University.